 The 2017-2018 school year marks the third year for CCS to have these designated, high school discipleship groups.
 They are divided up and assigned to 14 different tribes (Asher, Benjamin, Dan, Ephraim, Gad, Issachar, Joseph, Judah, Levi, Manasseh, Naphtali, Reuben, Simeon and Zebulun) with CCS faculty and staff as adult tribal leaders.
 The tribes meet throughout the school year on the first Wednesday of every month for a time of fellowship, mentorship, discipleship and a little fun as well.
 The tribes discuss ways to get out into the community to serve others as well as ways to strengthen the 9th-12th grade culture on the CCS campus.

 CCS wants each student to be a leader and have a heart of service because that’s the example set by our Lord and Savior Jesus Christ.
 The Warrior Tribe theme/vision this school year is focused on service based on the verse from Matthew 20:28, “just as the Son of Man did not come to be served, but to serve, and to give his life as a ransom for many."
 The Warrior Tribe slogan is, “Give God Your 2’s and Watch What He Will Do.”
 The idea being to give God your 2 hands, feet, eyes, lips and ears, allowing Him to use them for the advancement of the Kingdom.

 Warrior Tribe Testimonials

-Craig Cleveland (CCS Coach, Teacher): "It is an honor to be a part of the Warrior Tribe discipleship groups and to see how God is going to use each tribe for service outreach and for His glory.
+Craig Cleveland (CCS Dean of Students, Teacher): "It is an honor to be a part of the Warrior Tribe discipleship groups and to see how God is going to use each tribe for service outreach and for His glory.
 My fourth period ninth grade Bible class said they enjoyed their first Warrior Tribe meeting of the year as it was fun playing games and talking about having an attitude of service."

 Todd Elgie (CCS IT Director): “We've challenged the tribe of Judah to serve their friends, teachers, siblings and family - no matter how inconsequential or despite less than perfect motives.
 We want them to get in the habit of being a servant.”